S. Binici, Olivita, Woman Entrepreneur

 After graduating Sahver went to work for IBM for four years.
 She worked with the Japanese team on software globalization.
 During that time she became more curious about other parts of the business particularly marketing.
 She decided to apply to go to graduate school so she could educate herself around marketing strategies.
 She got in to MIT, Harvard and London School of Economics.
 She went with MIT because she wanted to work internationally and look at the world from a global perspective.

 At MIT she was able to work on a variety of international projects.
 She worked with a vineyard in New Zealand on how their red wines would enter the global marketplace.
-She also worked in Germany for Siemens Board of Directors doing a project in India.
+She also worked in Germany for Siemens Board of Directors doing her Sloan MBA internship.
+During her time at MIT she also took a course on India and visited India.
 MIT's global connections enable the students to get involved and look at the world from an interesting birds eye view.
-During her time at MIT Sahver also consulted for Deloit and Touche focusing on global mergers and acquisitions.
+Post MIT Sahver she took a job with Deloit and Touche focusing on global mergers and acquisitions.

 Once she graduated and started going on interviews and she would talk about her desire to be an entrepreneur.
-Instead of taking a job she returned to Turkey.
+It stuck and after Deloit and Touch instead of taking another job she returned to Turkey.
 She wanted to do something around olive oil.
 Her family comes from the island of Crete where they own olives.
 Sahver continued to consult and do some research to make sure there was a marketplace for what she wanted to create.
 Her mission was to create a natural skin care company around olive oil.
 Pure olive oil products.
 She sold the product to a company before she jumped ship from consulting.
 Smart move.

 Sahver sources the olives from families in Turkey just like the wine business does in Napa.
 By doing this she is supporting the local farmers.
 She is making soaps, liquid soaps and body gels that are 100% olive oil no coconut or palm oil, strictly 100% natural.
 There is no doubt that is a huge growth area.
 People want to know what is in their products.